dhnt/dhnt/dhnt.md

 dahenito zu - the people who speak dhnt

-loan word:
+*Loan Word*

-Any word in any other languages, natural or constructed, are considered valid word in dhnt after conversion into its 26 character alphabet through romanization or transliteration.
+Words in any other languages - programming, constructed, or natural - can be transformed through transcription, transliteration, or romanization and rewritten in dhnt alphabet.